LACMA

 Curatorial Notes

 Nicolás Rodríguez Juárez clearly intended his Holy Family to elicit a pious reaction.
-Viewers directly meet the tender gazes of Mary and the Christ Child as they receive the infant’s blessing.
-The omission of spatial and temporal markers heightens the intimate, emotional power of the small icon—signed by the artist on the back.
+Viewers directly meet the tender gazes of Mary and the infant Jesus as they receive his blessing.
+The scene is illuminated by the radiating halos of the three holy figures set against a dark background.
+The omission of spatial and temporal markers heightens the intimate, emotional power of the small icon, which is signed by the artist on the back.

-Nicolás Rodríguez Juárez descended from one of the most important dynasty of painters in New Spain (he was the grandson of José Juárez and the great-great-grandson of Luis Juárez).
-Prior to becoming a priest, he was a prolific artist and active member of the painters guild, which also included the celebrated Juan Correa and Cristóbal de Villalpando.
-Along with his brother Juan Rodríguez Juárez, he established the first academy for artists, around 1722, to elevate the status of painting.
+Nicolás Rodríguez Juárez descended from one of the most important dynasties of painters in New Spain (he was the grandson of José Juárez [1617–1661/62] and the great-great-grandson of Luis Juárez [c.
+1585–1639]).
+Prior to becoming a priest, he was a prolific artist and active member of the painters’ guild, which also included the celebrated Juan Correa (c.
+1645–1716) and Cristóbal de Villalpando (c.
+1649–1714).
+Along with his brother Juan Rodríguez Juárez (1675–1728), he established the first academy for artists in Mexico City, around 1722, to elevate the status of painting.

 Provenance